 How to store bread in the freezer

-Make sure the bread is completely covered to avoid freezer burn – you can either leave it sealed in the plastic bag or wrap with foil.
+Make sure the bread is completely covered to avoid freezer burn – you can either leave it sealed in the plastic bag or place in a zip lock freezer bag.

 If you are freezing a bag of fresh Juvela Gluten Free Rolls, separate them into individual freezer bags and seal tightly.